easyrun32/here-listen/README.md

 # Want to contribute?
 Great!

 It's ok don't be afraid to contribute to this project is in its early stages!
 Right now it's just suppose to login and logout.
 To get this up and running Docker 🐳 will help you.
-It's made for this stuff just head over to [Docker](https://www.docker.com/products/docker-desktop) and pick your operating system!
+It's made to run in your os without troubles!
+Head over to [Docker](https://www.docker.com/products/docker-desktop) and pick your operating system!

 ### Installation